Jopetin/Aalto-IJ-Scala-Inspections/README.md

 Reports any usage of *null* since Scala provides the safer *Option* wrapper for describing potentially undetermined values.

-### Not using a value returned by an effect-free method
+### Not using a value returned by a side-effect-free method

-Reports cases where effect-free methods are used without utilizing the returned value, effectively doing nothing.
+Reports cases where side-effect-free methods are used without utilizing the returned value, effectively doing nothing.
 These methods are recognized from a custom annotation.